It’s a healthy root vegetable, but can dogs eat parsnips? Learn all about this veggie and how safe it is for dogs.

 Can Dogs Eat Parsnips

-You’ve probably heard about how healthy parsnips are for you, but what about your dog?
+You’ve probably heard about the array of health benefits parsnips have for you, but what about your dog?
 Can dogs have parsnips?

 Yes, dogs can have parsnips.
-In fact, may of the same health benefits that we experience from them are the same for our pups.
+In fact, many of the same health benefits that we experience from them are the same for our pups.

 There are lots of safe ways to prepare and share them with your dog.
 Keep reading and I’ll go into detail about how to safely make parsnips for dogs and what to watch out for.